Leonecas/Advent-of-Code/README.md

 - Prepare for future courses (AC, PO, LP)
 - Build a coding portfolio

-## 2025 Progress
-- Day 1: Done (Python)
-- Day 2: In progress
-- Day 3-12: Not started

 ## How to Use
 Go to any day's folder and run the Python files.